evgzor/PixaBayImageViewer/README.md

 ## Project Goals

-This challenge has the goal to give us an impression of your coding skills.
-You have 24 hours of time to implement.
-Send us back the following project as ZIP file using Dropbox or a similar sharing provider.
+This challenge has the goal to give us an impression of my coding skills.